greysoft/slf4j-stdio/README.txt

 If set to "LOCAL" (not case-sensitive) log times are printed as a local date and time, with millisecond precision.
 If set to "milliseconds" or "seconds" (not case-sensitive) log times are printed as the epoch milliseconds or seconds respectively.
 Else this is assumed to be a timezone (case-sensitive Java ZoneId) and log times are printed as a local date and time of that timezone, with millisecond precision.

+- GREY_LOGGER_TYPE
+This controls the type of output.
+If absent or set to "TEXT", we will output standard textual logs, one per line.
+If set to "JSON", the logs will be in JSON form, ie. each log will be a JSON object, with attributes for the timestamp, serverity level, message, etc.